 experience on our website.
 If you continue, we'll assume that you are happy to receive

-This measure reports all Category A SPADs (signals passed at danger), which are those instances where signals have been passed when a stop aspect, end of in-cab signalled movement authority, or indication (and any associated preceding cautionary indications), was displayed correctly, in sufficient time for the train to be stopped safely at the signal or end of in-cab movement authority.
-The table below shows the number of Category A SPADs for 2011/12 compared with previous years.
+This measure reports all Category A Signals Passed At Danger (SPADs), where signals have been passed when a stop aspect, end of in-cab signalled movement authority, or indication (and any associated preceding cautionary indications) was displayed correctly and in sufficient time for the train to be stopped safely at the signal or end of in-cab movement authority.